pajhiwo/python_help/Object_oriented_programming.md

 ## Polymorphism
-**Override** parent class method with child class method with the same name - Static polymorphism **Overload** method by creating the same name method but with differen parameters - Dynamic polymorphism
+**Override** parent class method with child class method with the same name - Static polymorphism **Overload** method by creating the same name method but with differen parameters - Dynamic polymorphism - not in python

 ## Abstraction